 Graduate schemes do exist, usually with larger companies.
 TargetJobs has rounded up a list of them.

-Hear from Nottingham graduate Evie about winning a place on Boots' commercial graduate scheme.
+Hear from Nottingham graduate Evie, who is on Boots' commercial graduate scheme.

 Recruitment agencies may be able to help you find marketing work.
 Most agencies will look for candidates with some experience and an up-to-date CV.

 Regardless of your degree background, organisations recruiting to marketing roles will be seeking:

 - creative thinking

 - commercial awareness